Lib Dems oust ruling Conservatives

 Local Conservative MP Heidi Allen said national politics had played a part in the campaign this year.

-"My hunch from constituents' emails this year that this is a heavy remain area and people are very concerned about Brexit and are expressing a view even if national politics have nothing to do with local elections," she said
+"My hunch from constituents' emails this year that this is a heavy remain area and people are very concerned about Brexit and are expressing a view even if national politics have nothing to do with local elections," she said.

+Bridget Smith, leader of the Lib Dem group on the council, said Brexit appeared to influence voters.

+"I'm pretty sure that next year is ours and for the first time Liberal Democrats are winning in areas that voted out.

 In the rest of the county the Conservatives have taken control in Peterborough and Labour have retained Cambridge.